AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 > Added in v1.2.3.

-Sets a cookie with the specified name, value, and path.
+Sets a cookie with the specified name, value, path, and domain.

 Related UBO scriptlet:
 https://github.com/gorhill/uBlock/wiki/Resources-Library#set-cookiejs-